andreYoo/UIBD_ARAE/README.md

-# UIBD Framework on Enterprise Resource Planning Systems using ARAE
+# UIBD Framework on ERP Systems using ARAE
 enterprise threat detection